Your podcast microphone is the most important piece of equipment for your podcast.

 The following mics command a bigger budget and will require you to get an external sound card such as a Focusrite Scarlett 2i2 ($180), but this is the best equipment you’ll find for recording and streaming your podcasts.

-This podcast microphone will take your podcast directly to the big leagues.
+The Shure SM7B podcast microphone will take your podcast directly to the big leagues in terms of sound quality.
 The budget is much higher (approximately $399), but the quality of your voice recording will be perfect for your podcast.
-With this kind of microphone, post-production is extremely simple!
+With a Shure SM7B microphone, post-production is extremely simple!

-It comes with a pop filter and a windscreen to eliminate unwanted sounds.
-It features a cardioid recording pattern, only capturing what is in front of it.
-The microphone has an XLR connector, not a USB one.
+This podcast microphone comes with a pop filter and a windscreen to eliminate unwanted sounds.
+The Shure SM7B features a cardioid recording pattern, only capturing what is in front of it.
+This microphone has an XLR connector, not a USB one.

 The classic podcasting and radio mic: Rode ProCaster 👊